lupyuen/lupyuen.github.io/src/rust5.md

 # Rust App for NuttX

 Below is the __Simplest Rust App__ that will run on Apache NuttX RTOS.
-We'll test it on Ox64 BL808 SBC.

 We begin with the __Rust Declarations__: [hello_rust_main.rs](https://github.com/apache/nuttx-apps/blob/master/examples/hello_rust/hello_rust_main.rs#L20-L41)